AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/attribution.md

 * **Total metric**: The total number of conversions that occurred over the reporting time window.
 These are the conversions that are attributed across the dimension you selected.
 * **Metric Attribution Comparison Bar Chart**: Visually compares the attributed conversions across each of the dimension items from your selected dimension.
 Each bar color represents a distinct attribution model.
 * **Metric Attribution Freeform Table**: Shows the same data as the bar chart, represented as a table.
 Selecting different columns or rows in this table filters the bar chart as well as several of the other visualizations in the panel.
-This table acts similar to any other Freeform Table in Workspace - allowing you to add compoents such as metrics, segments, or breakdowns.
+This table acts similar to any other Freeform Table in Workspace - allowing you to add components such as metrics, segments, or breakdowns.
 * **Dimension Overlap Chart**: A Venn Diagram showing the top three dimension items and how often they participate jointly in a conversion.
 For example, the size of the bubble overlap indicates how often conversions occurred when a visitor was exposed to both dimension items.
 Selecting other rows in the adjacent Freeform table updates the visualization to reflect your selection.
 * **Marketing Touchpoints Per Journey**: A histogram indicating the number of touchpoints a visitor had in the lookback window.
 This is useful to see how impactful multi-touch attribution is for your dataset.
 If nearly all visitors have only a single touchpoint, different attribution models likely show similar data.
 * **Marketing Channel Performance Detail**: Lets you to compare up to three attribution models visually using a scatter plot.